tahminarasoli/tahminarasoli/planning/interview.md

 - So to start, tell me about your job/studies?
   - Tahmina came from Afghanistan, where the IT sector is dominated by men.
   - She has a bachelor degree in Computer science from Kabul University.
   - She has an extensive technical background and six years of working experience as
     - a web content officer at Nai Supporting Open Media in Afghanistan,
     - a Cyber and Information local expert at the Ministry of Communication and IT of Afghanistan, and
     - as an IT assistant at UNESCO Kabul.
-- She is also multi-lingual and speaks Dari(mother's tongue), Pashto, Urdo ,English , some Dutch and French.
+- She is also multi-lingual and speaks Dari(mother's tongue), Pashto, Urdo, ,English , some Dutch and French.
 - Why did you want to study web development with HYF?

-  - She is from Afghanistan , a men-dominated country where almost all professions ,including IT, run by men and women suffer a lot to study and work outside home.
+  - She is from Afghanistan , a men-dominated country where almost all professions, including IT, run by men and women suffer a lot to study and work outside home.
   - When she was back home she took the initiative to motivate young girls including her younger sister in school classes to join the IT field.
 She was happy to see the result of her efforts as one of the school girls whom she inspired to join IT replaced her last position after attending college in IT field.
   - She has the curiosity to work in the IT sector with out any interference.
-Hence, she believes Hack Your Future Belgium is her path to her dream profession,i.e. IT, and joined HYF to get her dream profession.
+    Hence, she believes Hack Your Future Belgium is her path to her dream profession ,i.e. IT, and joined HYF to get her dream profession.
   - She also want to upgrade her IT skill to European standard and to the level the IT job market in Belgium requires.

 - Do you have any interests outside of your study at HYF

-  - She loves cooking both traditional Aghani dishes and other western foods like pizza, pasta etc and of course to eat what she cooks.
+  - She loves cooking both traditional Afghani dishes and other western foods like pizza, pasta etc and of course to eat what she cooks.
 She has also other hobbies like reading books, watching moves etc.

 - Tell me about your programming skills?

   - She has a working skill in HTML, CSS, Javascript, Nodejs, Github, UX/UI design.
 She is also working on a self-taught UI design projects using Figma.

 - Tell me what a normal day at work is like for you?
   - A normal day for her is, have a plan for the day and try her best to finish the priorities and urgent works, prepare a report for that day and plan again for tomorrow.
 - What do you enjoy most about your work?

   - She enjoys solving problems